 But even Shiva couldn’t do anything about the curse of his consort.
 Instead, as a solution, he gave Bhrigu a third leg to stand on.

-Today, when you go to a few of Shiva temples, you will find an image of a man with three legs.
+Today, when you go to a few Shiva temples, you will find an image of a man with three legs.
 That leg was not just to stand up; it was through that leg he could perceive the three worlds.
 It then became a symbolic leg.

 Gaining the perception of the three worlds, he wrote Bhrigu Samhita, which then was regarded as a map of how human beings will be until the solar system dies.
 He didn’t mean about individual human beings.
-Instead, he was talking about humanity in general – about how it will evolve, will do, the types of human beings that will be, the situation there in the future.
+Instead, he was talking about humanity in general – about how it will evolve, will do, the types of human beings that will be, and the situation there in the future.

 Say you make a sketch of the movement of the wind.
 You would know how the wind moves depending on the location of high and low-pressure areas.
 Likewise, Bhrigu developed a map of human consciousness – the kind of womb a human being would move into, and what it will become of.
 He elaborated on this concept and even trained several about the map.

 Any map would be difficult to read, and it requires training.
 Consider yourself reading an aeronautical map, it would rather be complex, talking about how planets are round, how it spins, how the time zones change.
 To someone who knows how to read it, it would only take two minutes to get into what is required.
-But without training, you can be lost on the map without gaining anything even if you spend days to understand.
-It.
+But without training, you can be lost on the map without gaining anything even if you spend days understanding it.

 Understanding this need for training, Bhrigu taught people about the certain dimension of intuitiveness so that they could read it, as it was not completely logical.
 It’s not something that’s based on what’s already there.
 It is a map and a complex one, and it requires certain knowledge to interpret how situations can unfold.
 The interpretations might not always be hitting the right notes, as interpretations can be subjective.